kanziebub/ProjectSEA/rulebook.md

 If a player experiences an unintentional disconnect during joining to the lobby, but expects to be able to reconnect, they will be given 3 minutes to join the lobby before the match proceeds normally.
 In any game modes, the game will proceed normally while the disconnected party will have disadvantage of their own risk.

-## Anti-OTP Rule

-The Anti-OTP Rule restricts any character to be played in, at most, 2 rounds for each team.
-If a character has been played in 2 rounds for a team, **all members of that team is no longer allowed to pick that character**.
-The count is **reset** between stages of the tournament (such as between qualifiers and finals).

-> If a character is picked after it is restricted for that team, the lobby will be **rehosted** using that team's rehost chance and a **-1 points** penalty will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-5 points** penalty will be given.
-If this is done a second time, a **-10 points** penalty will be given resulting in **disqualification** (see **Penalty Limit** for details).

 ## Unfair Play

 The following behaviors are categorized as unfair play and will be penalized.
 Players may report another player’s violation of rules if they have proof beyond a reasonable doubt, and a penalty will be determined.
 The default penalty is a 1-round forfeit if there is no exact penalty specified.
 All decisions are made at the discretion of the tournament organizers.